rafelmm/web_basic/README.md

 # web_basic
-Basic web project with bower and grunt configuration files
+Basic web project with bower and grunt configuration files.

+## Setup
 Download the project and run the following commands:

 	$ npm install
-$ run grunt
+    $ grunt

 Edit *.sass files and let grunt build *.css and *.min.css files

+## Files and folders
-The structure of the folders is the following:
+Files and folder structure is the following:
 - web_basic
 	- bower.json
 	- Gruntfile.js